Right Arrow

 Integration with existing cameras

-AI platforms that work with existing infrastructure offer significant advantages:
+AI platforms that work with existing infrastructure offer notable advantages:

 • Preserve previous camera investments